3 ways to Create a Sustainable Career as an SCI Recovery Specialist

 Returning to the foundations brought light to the genius of the motor development progression: a clear and systematic approach (re-)building human movement patterns.

-Learn more about this progression and how to use it in SCI rehab in our online workshop!
+Learn more about this progression and how to use it for in-clinic and at-home SCI rehab programs in our online program:

 Traditional Pilates consists of all body-weight exercises, on the floor, without equipment.
 Many of the exercises in our book on SCI recovery are modified pilates exercises presented in the order of the motor development progression: building from supine exercises on the ground all the way up to standing.